joshbegley/nyt-latest/README.md

 **At the U.S. Open, Coco Gauff Is Playing With a Veteran’s Confidence**\
 `The 18-year-old has advanced to the round of 16 in singles at the U.S. Open for the first time in her career.
-On Sunday, she will face thee unseeded Shuai Zhang of China.`\
+On Sunday, she will face the unseeded Shuai Zhang of China.`\
 https://nytimes.com/2022/09/02/sports/tennis/us-open-coco-gauff-keys.html?searchResultPosition=1

 **Americans Think Our Democracy Is on the Brink.
 So Does Biden.**\